Cascade Volcanoes: 7700 BP (5783 BC) eruption of Mount Mazama

 The 7,700 BP eruption of Mount Mazama was a large catastrophic eruption in the U.S. state of Oregon.
 It began with a large eruption column with pumice and ash that erupted from a single vent.
 The eruption was so great that most of Mount Mazama collapsed to form a caldera and subsequent smaller eruptions occurred as water began to fill in the caldera to form Crater Lake.
 Volcanic ash from the eruption was carried across most of the Pacific Northwest as well as parts of western Canada.

 13100 BP (11,150 BC) eruptions of Glacier Peak

-About 13,000 years ago, Glacier Peak generated an unusually strong sequence of eruptions depositing volcanic ash as far away as Wyoming.
-These eruptions were some of the largest to occur in Washington state in the last 15,000 years, with one of them being a staggering 5 times larger than the 1980 eruption of Mount St. Helens.
+About 13,000 years ago, Glacier Peak generated an unusually strong sequence of eruptions, with one of them being a staggering 5 times larger than the 1980 eruption of Mount St. Helens.
+These eruptions were some of the largest to occur in Washington state in the last 15,000 years, depositing volcanic ash as far away as Wyoming.